 The National Institute on Drug Abuse (NIDA) describes the many options available to addicts when they seek care for addiction in the U.S:

 - Long-term care: True long-term rehab takes place over the course of 6 to 12 months as part of a “therapeutic community”.
 This is an effective way to treat addiction, but it’s often not very feasible: most people can not afford to spend a year of their lives in treatment.
 90-day programs are often the “long-term” care that patients receive.

 - Short-term care: Residential stints of 30 days are considered to be short-term inpatient care.
 This is the most common model for residential facilities in the United States, where the inpatient portion of the continuum takes place over a period that lasts an average of a month.

-- Outpatient care: Most inpatient facilities including The Florida House Experience offer outpatient treatment, including dedicated rehab locations and outpatient clinical care.
+- Outpatient care: Most inpatient facilities including FHE Health offer outpatient treatment, including dedicated rehab locations and outpatient clinical care.
 This may include IOP and PHP.